linode/docs/docs/tools-reference/linux-system-administration-basics.md

     74.125.67.100 test.com 192.168.1.1 stick.example.com
     ~~~

-In this example, all requests for the test.com" hostname or domain will resolve to the IP address `74.125.67.100`, which bypasses the DNS records for `test.com` and returns an alternate website.
+In this example, all requests for the `test.com` hostname or domain will resolve to the IP address `74.125.67.100`, which bypasses the DNS records for `test.com` and returns an alternate website.

 The second entry tells the system to look to `192.168.1.1` for the domain `stick.example.com`.
-These kinds of host entries are useful for using "private" or "back channel" networks to access other servers in a cluster without needing to access the public network.
+These kinds of host entries are useful for using "private" or "back channel" networks to access other servers in a cluster without needing to send traffic on the public network.

 ## Network Diagnostics

-The following tips address the basic usage and functionality of a number of tools that you can use to assess and diagnose network problems.
-If you suspect connectivity issues, including output of the relevant commands in your [support ticket](/docs/platform/support) can help our staff diagnose your issue.
+In this section, we'll review some basic Linux commands that will help you assess and diagnose network problems.
+If you suspect connectivity issues, including output from the relevant commands in your [support ticket](/docs/platform/support) can help our staff diagnose your issue.
 This is particularly helpful in cases where networking issues are intermittent.

-### Using the Ping Command
+### The ping Command

 The `ping` command tests the connection between the local machine and a remote address or machine.
 The following command "pings" `google.com` and `74.125.67.100`:

     ping google.com ping 74.125.67.100

-These commands send a bit of data (i.e. an ICMP packet) to the remote host, and wait for a response.
-If the system is able to make a connection, for every packet it will report on the "round trip time."
+These commands send a small amount of data (an ICMP packet) to the remote host, and wait for a response.
+If the system is able to make a connection, it will report on the "round trip time" for every packet.
 Here is the output of four pings of google.com:

     64 bytes from yx-in-f100.1e100.net (74.125.45.100): icmp_seq=1 ttl=50 time=33.8 ms
     64 bytes from yx-in-f100.1e100.net (74.125.45.100): icmp_seq=2 ttl=50 time=53.2 ms
     64 bytes from yx-in-f100.1e100.net (74.125.45.100): icmp_seq=3 ttl=50 time=35.9 ms
     64 bytes from yx-in-f100.1e100.net (74.125.45.100): icmp_seq=4 ttl=50 time=37.5 ms

-In this case `yx-in-f100.1e100.net` is the reverse DNS for this IP address.
+In this case `yx-in-f100.1e100.net` is the reverse DNS entry for this IP address.
 The `time` field specifies in milliseconds that the round trip takes for an individual packet.
-When you've gathered the amount of information you need, send `Control+C` to interrupt the process.
-At this juncture, you'll be presented with some statistics.
+When you've gathered the amount of information you need, use **Control+C** to interrupt the process.
+You'll be presented with some statistics once the process is stopped.
 This will resemble:

     --- google.com ping statistics ---
     4 packets transmitted, 4 received, 0% packet loss, time 3007ms
     rtt min/avg/max/mdev = 33.890/40.175/53.280/7.679 ms

-There are several important data points to notice.
-They are:
+There are several important data points to notice:

 -   *Packet Loss*, or the discrepancy between the number of packets sent and the number of packets that return successfully.
+This number shows the percentage of packets that are dropped.
--   *Round Trip Time* statistics on the final line report important information about all the ping responses.
-For this ping we see that the fastest packet round trip took 33.89 milliseconds.
-The longest packet took 53.28 milliseconds.
-The average round trip took 40.175 milliseconds.
-A single standard deviation unit for these four packets is 7.67 milliseconds.
+-   *Round Trip Time* (rtt) statistics on the final line report information about all the ping responses.
+For this ping we see that the fastest packet round trip (min) took 33.89 milliseconds.
+The longest packet (max) took 53.28 milliseconds.
+The average round trip (avg) took 40.175 milliseconds.
+A single standard deviation unit (mdev) for these four packets is 7.67 milliseconds.

-Use the ping tool to contact a server and ensure that you are able to make a connection.
-Furthermore, ping is useful as an informal diagnostic tool to measure point-to-point network latency, and as a network connection testing tool.
+The ping command is useful as an informal diagnostic tool to measure point-to-point network latency, and as a tool to simply ensure you are able to make a connection to a remote server.

-### Using the traceroute Command
+### The traceroute Command

-The `traceroute` command expands on the functionality of the [ping](#using_the_ping_command) command. `traceroute` provides a report on the path that the packets take to get from the local machine to the remote machine.
-Route information is useful when troubleshooting a networking issue: if there is packet loss in one of the first few "hops" the problem is often related to the user's local area network (LAN) or Internet service provider (ISP).
+The `traceroute` command expands on the functionality of the [ping](#the_ping_command) command. `traceroute` provides a report on the path that the packets take to get from the local machine to the remote machine.
+Each step (intermediate server) in the path is called a *hop*.
+Route information is useful when troubleshooting a networking issue: if there is packet loss in one of the first few hops the problem is often related to the user's local area network (LAN) or Internet service provider (ISP).
 By contrast, if there is packet loss near the end of the route, the problem may be caused by an issue with the server's connection.

 Here is an example of output from a `traceroute` command: